cerruhh/neoRealms/README.md

 aliasname|aliascommand
 ```
 alias name is the command typed by the user, and aliascommand is the command sent to server when the macro is executed. you can use \n to put multiple commands totogether.
-You can use macros to eg. make run patterns, as shown in the example configuration file.
+You can use macros to e.g. make run patterns, as shown in the example configuration file.

 !aliasname will now run aliascommand into the terminal like this:
 ```